-Particularly in nations with more advanced cybersecurity cultures, "hackathons" or open cybersecurity competitions can be a great way to generate both new interest and innovative ideas for addressing cyber threats by inviting a diversity of perspectives into the discussion.
-These competitions can be structured to focus on a particular topic, or simply invite proposals for addressing cybersecurity challenges broadly.
+Particularly in nations with more advanced cybersecurity cultures, "hackathons" or open cybersecurity competitions can be a great way to generate both new interest and innovative ideas for addressing cyber threats by inviting a diversity of perspectives and backgrounds into the conversation to help solve problems.
+These competitions can be structured to focus on a particular topic, or simply invite proposals for addressing cybersecurity challenges more broadly.
 Similarly, they can be designed to target narrow populations - like graduate students in certain fields - or open to whomever would like to participate.
-While not uniquely focused on promoting cybersecurity awareness, these hackathons can result in greater awareness and engagement among non-traditional populations on cybersecurity challenges.
+While not exclusively focused on promoting basic cybersecurity awareness, these hackathons can nevertheless generate greater awareness, understanding, and engagement among non-traditional populations in tackling cybersecurity challenges.